-At Moorfield we use a PSHE Association accredited scheme of work for PSHE which incorporates the RSE curriculum.
+At Moorfield we plan the PSHE curriculum based on a PSHE Association accredited scheme of work for PSHE which incorporates the RSE curriculum.
 We have selected this scheme as we feel it fulfils the needs of our pupils as well as meeting our obligations to provide statutory Relationships and Health Education.
 The content of this policy, as well as our PSHE curriculum, has been developed in relation to the needs of our pupils and in consultation with school staff and Governors.
 As is required by the new statutory guidance, parents have also been consulted on the relevant content within the policy.